bhanubhashkar/LearnNodeJS/00_Notes.md

 npm install packageName

 // Use node modules
-if "type": "commonjs", in package.json var = require('sillyname');
+if "type": "commonjs", in package.json then use below method to require node module var = require('sillyname');

-if "type": "module", in package.json import generateName from "sillyname";
+if "type": "module", in package.json then use below method to import node module import generateName from "sillyname";

 ```